Party time in Beijing By Reuters - Up News Info

 European blue-chips reporting next week include financials Allianz (DE:), Aviva (LON:) and Zurich Insurance, drugmakers Merck and AstraZeneca (NASDAQ:) and steelmaker Arcelor Mittal.

-The fear of missing out on the post COVID-19 recovery and negative “real” bond yields help explain stock markets’ resilience.
+The fear of missing out on the post COVID-19 recovery and negative “real” bond yields help explain stock markets’ resilience https://www.reuters.com/business/global-markets-bonds-analysis-2021-10-29.
 But how long can the party last?
 After all, the pent-up profit recovery from the COVID-19 2020 recession is expected to slow in 2022.

 5/ HIKES ON OR OFF?